Confidently Incorrect

 You can almost divide this magazine into "confident" and "uncertain" sections.
 Most of the teaching articles like this one are confident.
 We want you to understand "correct" bidding and then you will be able to make reasonable choices when presented with an unclear situation.

 Elsewhere in the Bulletin, you will find plenty of gray.
 Look at the various bidding panels and competitions and see that there are plenty of ways to bid two hands.
-See how experts in top competition beat each other up with creative bidding and play.
+Read a match report to see how experts in top competition beat each other up with creative bidding and play.
 Those choices are what make bridge interesting.

 As a student of the game, you don't need to make the same choice as your favorite teacher or expert, but you want to be choosing from some of the logical options.